nielsenjared/nielsenjared.github.io/content/blog/illusions-competence-humility/index.md

 This is true for learning as well.

+### Illusions of Competence and Knowing

 In [Make It Stick](https://amzn.to/2QTzklN), the authors write:

 > Each of us is an astounding bundle of perceptual and cognitive abilities, coexisting with the seeds of our own undoing.
 When it comes to learning, what we choose to do is guided by our judgments of what works and what doesn't, and we are easily misled.

 Why are we easily misled?
-The authors outline several common pitfalls:
+The authors outline several common illusions of competence:

 * **Hunger for Narrative**: When surprising things happen, we search for an explanation.
 The urge to resolve ambiguity can be surprisingly potent, even when the subject is inconsequential.